Mean Field Games in Nudge Systems for Societal Networks: Introduction

 \section{Introduction}

 There has recently been much interest in understanding \emph{societal networks,} consisting of interconnected communication, transportation, energy and other networks that are important to the functioning of human society.
-These systems usually have a shared resource component, and participants have to periodically take decisions on when and how much to utilize such resources.
+These systems usually have a shared resource component, and where the participants have to periodically take decisions on when and how much to utilize such resources, but with indirect knowledge of the aggregate utilization of the shared resource.
 Research into these networks often takes the form of behavioral studies on decision making by the participants, and whether it is possible to provide incentives to modify their behavior in such a way that the society as a whole benefits \cite{MerPra09,Pra13}.

 Our candidate application in this paper is that of a Load Serving Entity (LSE) or a Load Aggregator (LA) (\emph{e.g.,} a utility company) trying to reduce its exposure to daily electricity market volatility by incentivizing demand response in a Smart Grid setting.
 The reason for our choice is the ready availability of data and reliable models for the cost and payoff structure that enables a realistic study.
-For instance, consider Figure~\ref{fig:day-ahead}, which shows the (wholesale) price of electricity at different hours of day during the summer months in Texas.
-The data was obtained from the Electric Reliability Council of Texas \cite{ercot}, an organization that manages the deregulated wholesale energy market in the state.
-The price shows considerable variation during the day, and peaks at about $5$ PM, which is the time at which maximum demand occurs.
-A major source of this demand in Texas is air conditioning, which in each home is of the order of $30$ kWh per day by \cite{pecanstreet}.
+The data used in this paper was obtained from the Electric Reliability Council of Texas \cite{ercot}, an organization that manages the wholesale electricity market in the state.
+The price shows considerable variation, and peaks at about $5$ PM each day, which is when maximum demand occurs.
+A major source of this demand in Texas is air conditioning, which in each home is of the order of $30$ kWh per day \cite{pecanstreet}.
 Incentivizing customers to move a few kWh of peak-time usage to the sides of the peak each day could lead to much reduced risks of peak price borne by the LSE.
 Such demand shaping could also have a positive effect on environmental impact of power plant emissions, since supplying peak load is associated with inefficient electricity generation.